Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 ### 5.3 Initialize the Confidential Account

-Before any confidential operation can happen, the user must have a confidential account registered on-chain with their HE public key. `ensureAccount` handles the full flow in one call: it prompts a wallet signature, derives the HE keypair from that signature, and registers the public key on-chain if it does not yet exist.
+Before any confidential operation can happen, the user must have a confidential account registered onchain with their HE public key. `ensureAccount` handles the full flow in one call: it prompts a wallet signature, derives the HE keypair from that signature, and registers the public key onchain if it does not yet exist.

 Add this function to your hook: